thymidin/French-US-mac-keylayout/README.md

 # French-US-mac-keylayout
-Custom keyboard layout for typing French and other european languages on an US keyboard (ANSI).
-Adapted from Manjaro's "French (US)" xkb keyboard layout with some minor changes.
+Custom keyboard layout for typing in French and other european languages on an US keyboard (ANSI).
+Based on Manjaro's "French (US)" xkb keyboard layout with some minor changes.

 ---